paajasan/ordermap/README.md

 **Parameter calculation**
 The parameter is the deuterium order parameter defined as
 ![3/2<cos2(theta)>-1/2](http://www.sciweavers.org/tex2img.php?eq=%5Cfrac%7B3%7D%7B2%7D%5Cleft%5Clangle%5Ccos%5E2%28%5Ctheta%29%5Cright%5Crangle-%5Cfrac%7B1%7D%7B2%7D&bc=Transparent&fc=Black&im=png&fs=12&ff=arev&edit=0)
-where &theta; is the angle between the membrane normal and the C-H bond.
+where theta is the angle between the membrane normal and the C-H bond.
 For now it can only be calculated with an all-atomistic simulation and no correction is made for double bonds.
 Also the membrane normal cannot be specified, and is assumed to be the z-axis.

 **Bonded hydrogens**
 The hydrogens' atomnames are assumed to match the string `"H*"` and no other atoms (that are bonded to the atoms of `-sel1`) should match it.